Gowri369271/C_DSA_interactive_suite/CONTRIBUTING.md

 ## Getting Started

-### Note for SSOC contributors
+### Note for Windows contributors

 This project is Linux native.
 Which means it is made, maintained on Linux and works the best on Linux, however, you can definitely develop and run/use this application on windows through WSL(Windows Subsystem for Linux).
 WSL will work in VScode too so you can rest assured, just be familiar with WSL before contributing to this project.
 You can also use a VM, but WSL is sufficient as per the project requirements.

 Also note that you must run `make fmt` before submitting your PR otherwise CI will definitely fail

-After you make a PR, it is your responsibility to get it merged within 72 hours.
-After that I will simply close the PR as it will be classified as 'stale'.

 I have created a special discord server to resolve your issues and doubts regarding the project and contribution.
 There we can discuss everything about the project as well as your technical/conceptual doubts.
-Here is the link - https://discord.gg/RxepKBWBX
+Here is the link - https://discord.gg/TzcBNb7bK

 ### AI usage policy